the-tcpdump-group/libpcap/INSTALL.md

 	CONTRIBUTING.md	    - guidelines for contributing
 	CREDITS		    - people that have helped libpcap along INSTALL.md	    - this file
-	LICENSE		    - the license under which tcpdump is distributed Makefile.in	    - compilation rules (input to the configure script) README.md	    - description of distribution
+	LICENSE		    - the license under which libpcap is distributed Makefile.in	    - compilation rules (input to the configure script) README.md	    - description of distribution
 	doc/README.aix	    - notes on using libpcap on AIX